pitastrudl/wekanwiki/PWA.md

 1. Open Chrome

-2. Login to Wekan or Sandstorm
+2. Navigate to login page of Wekan or Sandstorm

 3. Click top right menu (3 dots on top of each other) / Add to home screen